 To be recommended for a first or subsequent baccalaureate degree, a student must complete 45 of the final 60 credits as a matriculated student in residence at the University.
 The granting of exceptions to this rule is the responsibility of the dean of the college or school awarding the degree.
 If an exception is granted, the student still must present a minimum of 45 credits taken in residence as a matriculated student to be awarded a UW degree.

-If the student wishes to obtain a degree after a lapse of more than ten years from the date of admission to the major program, she or he must meet the requirements in effect at the time of graduation unless permission to use earlier requirements is granted, either as a general policy or expressly for the individual student, by the department, school, or college whose requirements are in question.
+If the student wishes to obtain a degree after a lapse of more than ten years from the date of admission to the major program, they must meet the requirements in effect at the time of graduation unless permission to use earlier requirements is granted, either as a general policy or expressly for the individual student, by the department, school, or college whose requirements are in question.

 These provisions do not apply to the requirements for teaching certificates, which are prescribed by the College of Education at the time the certificate is to be granted.

 A request for waiver of college or University graduation requirements is petitioned to the college graduation committee, which refers the petition to the Committee on Admissions and Academic Standards if an all-University requirement is involved.
 These petition forms are available at the Graduation and Academic Records Office or the advisory office.
-A student should see his or her academic adviser to initiate a petition.
+A student should see their academic adviser to initiate a petition.
 Because the Committee on Admissions and Academic Standards meets only quarterly, petitions involving University requirements should be filed early in the quarter.

 An exemption from an all-University graduation requirement that is granted by the Committee on Admissions and Academic Standards becomes void at the end of two calendar years from the date such exemption is granted if all degree requirements have not been completed within that period.